Aryanj33/hack33/README.md

   - Immersive learning experience
   - Comprehensive human anatomy exploration

-- **Advanced OCR with Tesseract for Medicine Recognition** 🔬:
+- **Creating own model for precise medicine recognition** 🔬:
   - Address Medicine Identification Issues
      Tackle the common problem in India where people struggle to identify medicines once removed from packaging, reducing confusion and misuse.

   - AI-Based Identification
      Utilize an AI model to analyze key packaging details such as active salts, manufacturer, color, and text to accurately identify medicines.

   - Improved Medication Safety
     Assist users in correctly recognizing and consuming medicines, especially prescription drugs, thereby minimizing the risk of intake errors.

   - Ongoing Development & Expansion
      Enhance the model post-hackathon with improved accuracy, mobile app integration, and real-world deployment for broader accessibility and impact.

 ## Technologies Used 💻
 - React.js